jsenn/jsenn.github.io/_posts/2022-01-21-labysqueak.markdown

 strength of the signal reflected off the $$k^{th}$$ ring of bricks, considered as a whole, to decrease linearly with $$k$$.
 Suppose the radius of the labyrinth is 10m, and the inner radius $$d_0$$ is 1m.
 Then the strength of the signal reflected by the last ring of bricks is 10x weaker than that reflected by the first.
+In the visualizations above, the amplitudes of the sound waves are represented by their transparencies.

 10x isn't so bad--after all claps are quite loud--but it gets even worse.
 We can model the echo as a separate sound source that has an amplitude diminished from the original according to the inverse-square law.
 Now, that new sound source has to travel back to the center of the labyrinth, and **it is subject to that very same inverse square law**!
-The strength of the echo by the time it gets back to us is therefore inversely proportional to the square of the square of the distance--in other words, to the fourth power.
-As above, the number of bricks reflecting the signal increases linearly with the distance, so the strength of the echo off of a ring of bricks should go down as the cube of the distance.
-We should therefore expect the last echo to be 1,000x quieter than the first!
+We should therefore expect the last echo to sound 100x quieter than the first.